Smells Like Delish

 caramel topping cooking in saucepan.

-1. Pour hot coconut pecan topping over the Tornado cake and spread evenly with a spatula.
-Let cool for 15 minutes and then serve!
+1. Pour the hot topping over the hot, poked cake.
+Spread it evenly with a spatula.

 Serving Suggestions